 Anyone can be injured in a shower or bathtub fall, but these common home accidents are particularly dangerous for seniors and people with disabilities.
 Both walk-in tubs and shower chairs help seniors avoid dangerous falls that could send them to the hospital or even long-term care if the injury is serious.

-Although walk-in tubs can be quite luxurious, with water massage jets and other amenities, they’re costly and may require extensive bathroom modifications.
-Shower chairs, however, are portable, lightweight, and affordable.
+Although walk-in tubs can be quite luxurious, with water massage jets and other amenities, they’re costly and may require extensive bathroom modifications and Medicare generally does not pay for walk-in tubs.
+Shower chairs are generally not covered either, however, are portable, lightweight, and affordable.
 Prices range from $50 – $300.